DataDog/browser-sdk/packages/logs/README.md

 ### Initialization parameters

-The following parameters are available to configure the Datadog browser log SDK to send logs to Datadog:
+The following parameters are available to configure the Datadog browser logs SDK to send logs to Datadog:

 | Parameter             | Type    | Required | Default         | Description                                                                                              |
 | --------------------- | ------- | -------- | --------------- | -------------------------------------------------------------------------------------------------------- |